 In 2001, Samsonite closed its NE Denver factory.

-In 2001, the Denver Post and Rocky Mountain News merged operations under a joint operating agreement.
+In 2001, The Denver Post and the Rocky Mountain News merged operations under a joint operating agreement.

 In 2002, Bill Owens remains the last Republican governor to receive at least 40% of Denver's vote.

-In 2004, the Scientific and Cultural Facilities Tax (SCFD) was renewed by voters again.
+In 2004, the Scientific and Cultural Facilities Tax (SCFD) was renewed by voters.

-In 2004, the city of Denver acquired the estate of abstract expressionist painter Clyfford Still.
+In 2004, the city acquired the estate of abstract expressionist painter Clyfford Still.

-In 2004, voters approved the FasTracks project, a commuter rail, light rail, and bus expansion plan intended to serve Denver's neighboring suburbs and communities.
+In 2004, voters approved the FasTracks project for commuter rail, light rail, and bus expansion.

-In 2005, Denver voted to make the private possession of less than an ounce of marijuana legal for adults 21 and older.
+In 2005, Denver became the first major U.S. city to vote to make the private possession of less than an ounce of marijuana legal for adults 21 and older.

 In 2005, Molson Coors Brewing Company established its U.S. headquarters in Denver.

-In 2005, a $310.7 million expansion of the Colorado Convention Center was completed.
+In 2005, a $310.7 million expansion of the Colorado Convention Center was completed, doubling its size.

-In 2006, Denver established a Major League Lacrosse team, the Denver Outlaws.
-The Colorado Mammoth of the National Lacrosse League won championships in this year also.
+In 2006, Denver established a Major League Lacrosse team, the Denver Outlaws, and the Colorado Mammoth of the National Lacrosse League also won a championship.

 In 2006, Denver was recognized for the third year in a row as the best city for singles.